“Diamonds are a girl’s best friend.” – Marilyn Monroe

-The Kimberly Process has managed to make illegal diamond trading for criminals a more difficult process and many diamonds which would have once been transferred illegally, have now made it on to the legal market..
+The Kimberly Process has managed to make illegal diamond trading a more difficult process, and many diamonds which would have once been transferred illegally have now made it on to the legal market.
 The revenue generated by the sale of these diamonds has been reinvested in poorer countries.
-The ban on diamond exports from Liberia has been lifted and this country is now trying to build a legitimate diamond industry Liberia is now a member of the KP.
-In 2006 $126m of diamonds were legally exported from Sierra Leone, compared to the similar amount that went to fund the civil war back in the 1990’s.
+The ban on diamond exports from Liberia has been lifted, and the country is now trying to build a legitimate diamond industry.
+Liberia is now a member of the KP also.
+In 2006, 126 million dollars worth of diamonds were legally exported from Sierra Leone, compared to a similar amount that went to fund the civil war back in the 1990s.

-I wish I could conclude by saying the Kimberley process has been a major success and all diamonds are guaranteed conflict free, sadly this is not the case.
+I wish I could conclude by saying the Kimberley process has been a major success and all diamonds are guaranteed to be conflict-free.
+Sadly, this is still not the case.

-It is believed that some “corrupt” governments are still selling diamonds for arms, even bribing officials in exchange for fake documents stating that their diamonds are Kimberley Process Certified and conflict free.
-Despite some of the good that has been achieved, conflict diamonds still leak through the KP system to the point where even Global Witness announced it was leaving the KP on December 2011.
-The non-governmental organisation stated that the main issues had not been resolved and that some governments no longer showed commitment to the cause.
+It is believed that some corrupt governments are still selling diamonds for arms, even bribing officials in exchange for fake documents, stating that their diamonds are Kimberley Process Certified and conflict-free.
+Despite some of the good that has been achieved, conflict diamonds still leak through the KP system, to the point where even Global Witness announced that it was leaving the KP in December of 2011.
+The non-governmental organisation stated that the main issues had not been resolved, and that some governments no longer showed commitment to the cause.

-This article only briefly touches on the effects of conflict diamonds and I hope this may raise your awareness of where diamonds may come from, encouraging you to ask retailers if they know where the diamonds in their diamond jewellery are sourced.
+This article only briefly touches on the effects of conflict diamonds, and I hope that it may raise your awareness of where diamonds can come from, encouraging you to ask retailers if they know where the diamonds in their diamond jewellery are sourced.